ultraxlight/lists/README.md

 # lists

-There are 2 included interfaces for lists, a server and a CLI.
+There are 3 included interfaces for lists, a deno module, and a server and CLI powered by that module.

 Run